5 Strategies for Affiliate Marketing Without a Website in 2022

-There are many affiliate programs for beginners to choose from, some are easier to get in though.
+There are many affiliate programs for beginners to choose from, some are easier to get into though.

-Affiliate marketers can push sales in various ways, through ads, through digital assets (blogs, websites, etc.), through social media, or through video marketing and other means.
+Affiliate marketers can push sales in various ways, through ads, digital assets (blogs, websites, etc.), social media, video marketing, and other means.

 Some choose to utilize affiliate opportunities to complement their full-time employment; others scale up their efforts by growing full-scale digital marketing agencies.